kenhkan/morrison/README.md

 #### Bounded buffer in connections

-Morrison connection buffer is not bounded.
+Vyzzi connection buffer is not bounded.
 Practically, they are bounded by the buffer size of a Unix pipe on the machine.
 In that sense, it does honor the bounded buffer feature of cFBP so that processes do block, but the buffer size is not configurable at the application level.

 The benefit of configurable boundedness is for the network designer to set the degree of coupling between processes depending on system resources.
-Morrison targets modern server-grade machines (see the section "Goals and non-goals" above) and assumes that the operating system is configured to optimally run the software in question.
+Vyzzi targets modern server-grade machines (see the section "Goals and non-goals" above) and assumes that the operating system is configured to optimally run the software in question.